 However long we have to wait, Loup Ventures analyst Gene Munster believes that augmented reality will be the next big thing for Apple.
 Munster is the analyst who was once convinced that Apple would launch a television set.

 Munster expects that Apple will release Apple Glasses in late 2021, a year later than Kuo's predicted release date but closer to what the sources at Apple are now indicating.
 It's something Munster says we aren't yet ready for, "but eventually we will be".

 We expect that when it launches Apple's AR headset will have a high price, as is Apple's custom.
 But we hope that the price will be a little more down-to-earth than that offered by the competition currently.

-In addition there will be smalller AR glasses that will be more suited to being worn for longer periods of time.
+In addition, there will be smaller AR glasses more suited to being worn for longer periods of time.
 According to The Information's source (also in November 2019) the current prototypes "look like high-priced sunglasses with thick frames that house the battery and chips."

 Back in June 2017, an iPhone Hacks report claimed that Apple's smart glasses would have a unique design, according to their source.

 Their insider provided details on the design - featuring a bone conduction earpiece, a microphone, an accelerometer and a capacitive frame for navigation and interaction, the glasses sound impressive.